Economy of Buffalo, New York: Standard of living

-The loss of manufacturing jobs, rapid suburbanization, and high costs of labor have led to economic decline, making Buffalo one of the poorest among U.S. cities with populations of more than 250,000 people.
-An estimated 28.7–29.9% of Buffalo residents live below the poverty line, behind either only Detroit, or only Detroit and Cleveland.
-Buffalo's median household income of $27,850 is third-lowest among large cities, behind only Miami and Cleveland; however, the median household income for the metropolitan area is $57,000.
+The loss of manufacturing jobs, suburbanization, and changing economic forces have historically made Buffalo one of the poorest among U.S. cities with populations of more than 250,000.
+An estimated 28.7–29.9% of Buffalo residents live below the poverty line, behind Detroit and Cleveland.
+Buffalo's median household income is $27,850, though the median household income for the metropolitan area is higher at $57,000.

-The Buffalo-Niagara Falls metropolitan area has the most affordable housing market in the U.S. today.
-The quarterly NAHB/Wells Fargo Housing Opportunity Index (HOI) noted that nearly 90% of the new and existing homes sold in the metropolitan area during the second quarter were affordable to families earning the area's median income of $57,000.
-The area median price of homes was $75,000.
+The Buffalo-Niagara Falls metropolitan area features lower housing costs compared to national averages.
+The quarterly NAHB/Wells Fargo Housing Opportunity Index (HOI) noted that nearly 90% of new and existing homes sold in the metropolitan area during the second quarter were affordable to families earning the area's median income.

-Buffalo faces issues with vacant and abandoned houses, as the city ranks second to St. Louis on the list of American cities with the most vacant properties per capita.
-Since 2000, the city has torn down 2,000 vacant homes, but as many as 10,000 still remain.
-Mayor Byron W. Brown recently unveiled a $100 million, five-year plan to demolish 5,000 more houses.
-The city's move away from heavy industry and toward a service and bioinformatics economy has brought improved air and water quality, which benefits not only residents and tourists but the bioregion as a whole.
-In July 2005, Reader's Digest ranked Buffalo as the third cleanest large city in the nation.
+Buffalo has faced historical issues with vacant and abandoned housing.
+Since 2000, the city has pursued demolition programs to manage the inventory of vacant properties, including a state and local funded initiative to tear down 5,000 structures in the late 2000s and early 2010s.

-Buffalo's economy has begun to see significant improvements since the early 2010s.
-Money from Governor Andrew Cuomo, plans for different construction programs, and hundreds of new jobs have brought strong economic change to the area.
+The city has seen investments in infrastructure, localized construction programs, and waterfront development throughout the 2010s.